Smertig/banana/master/_sources/api/tg/types/chat_member_owner.rst.txt

    Information about the user

-   .. cpp:member:: string_t custom_title

-   Custom title for this user

    .. cpp:member:: boolean_t is_anonymous

    True, if the user's presence in the chat is hidden

+   .. cpp:member:: optional_t<string_t> custom_title

+   Optional.
+Custom title for this user